Bengal assembly accepts privilege motion against Suvendu over alleged I-T raid threat | Politics

 The speaker later told reporters, ''After the four MLAs sent a joint letter to me, citing two charges against Suvendu Adhikari.
 I checked the records this morning and prima facie found the allegations true.'' ''Prima facie there is a case.
 It is unprecedented and unfortunate that a leader of opposition would use such words in the House.
 I have never come across such behaviour during my long tenure in the state legislature.
 This is a criminal offence,'' Banerjee said.

-He said the committee will submit its report before the current session ends on March 28.
+He said the committee will submit its report before the current session ends.

 The four rebel BJP MLAs — Krishna Kalyani (Raiganj), Tanmoy Ghosh (Bishnupur), Soumen Roy (Kaliaganj) and Biswajit Das (Bagda) — had joined the TMC last year without giving up membership of the House.
 They have not yet been disqualified under the anti-defection law and continue to occupy the opposition benches.